MeghanaPravinPatil/Loan-Status-Prediction-using-Machine-learning-in-Python/README.md

 Tech Stack

 Programming Language - Python

 ML Libraries	- Scikit-learn, Pandas, NumPy

 Frontend	- HTML, CSS (via Flask Templates)

 Backend	- Flask (Python Web Framework)

 Data Handling	- Pandas, CSV

 Visualization	- Matplotlib

 IDE - 	VS Code

+Application Flow
+Step 1: Input Validation

+User enters loan-related details such as age, income, loan amount, credit score, and years of employment.
+If invalid data is entered, an alert guides the user to correct it (as shown in screenshots).

+Step 2: Model Selection

+Choose from different ML algorithms and instantly view model metrics.

+Step 3: Loan Status Prediction

+Displays whether the loan is likely to be approved or rejected along with performance statistics.